-- Do not park in an area of combustible vapors or materials.
-You must keep combustibles at least 1.5 m (5 ft) away from the exhaust (outlet) stream (as it exits the tail pipe) while the HEST lamp is illuminated.
+If this light is on, do not park in an area of combustible vapors or materials.
+You must keep combustibles at least 5 ft.
+(1.5 m) away from the exhaust (outlet) stream as it exits the tail pipe while the HEST light is illuminated.
 Always park your vehicle outside.
-Failure to do so could ignite an explosion or harm bystanders which could result in serious injury. - Do not park in an area where people are close by.
-You must keep combustibles at least 1.5 m (5 ft) away from the exhaust outlet while the HEST lamp is illuminated.
-Failure to do so could result in serious injury.
+Failure to do so could ignite an explosion or harm bystanders which could result in serious injury.